lenkiefer/lenkiefer.github.com/_posts/2016-08-09-trends-in-credit.md

 If you've read some of my earlier posts [here]({% post_url 2016-05-08-visual-meditations-on-house-prices %}) and [here]({% post_url 2016-06-26-week-in-review %}) then generating these plots is rather strightforward.

 I have been meaning to do more data wrangling in R, but I'm still falling back on Excel tricks.
-One of the folks at [Rstudio](https://www.rstudio.com/)

 For the first three plots I've collected my data in a text file called *debt2016q2.txt*.
 The datafile has four columns and looks like: